Models as Approximations I: Consequences Illustrated with Linear Regression: The Population Framework for Linear OLS

-In a population framework for regression with random predictors the ingredients are random variables $X_1$, ..., $X_p$ and $Y$, where $Y$ is singled out as the response.
-For now the only assumption is that these variables have a joint distribution
+In an assumption-lean, model-robust population framework for OLS linear regression with random regressors, the ingredients are {\em regressor random variables} $X_1$, ..., $X_p$ and a {\em response random variable}~$Y$.
+For now the only assumption is that they are all numeric and have a joint distribution, written as

-whose second moments exist and whose predictors have a full rank covariance matrix.
-We write

-for the {\em column} random vector consisting of the predictor variables, with a constant $1$ prepended to accommodate an intercept term.
-Values of the random vector $\Xvec$ will be denoted by lower case $\xvec = (1,x_1,...,x_p)^T$.
-We write any function $f(X_1,...,X_p)$ of the predictors equivalently as $f(\Xvec)$ as the prepended constant~$1$ is irrelevant.
-Correspondingly we also use the notations